 Swimming/Baths: AVOID for at least 6 weeks after surgery.
 All your incisions must be COMPLETELY healed and closed before you do this.
-Doing so before incisions are healed after 6 weeks can result in a bad infection!
-This includes lakes, oceans, hot tubs, pools, and bath water.
+Otherwise, you could get a bad infection!
+This includes lakes, oceans, hot tub, pool, and bath water.

-Scar Treatments: When incisions are completely closed (typically 1-2 weeks post-op), our nurse will direct you to start using Silicone Scar Strips or silicone scar gel- apply with clean hands.
+Scar Treatments: A few weeks after your procedure and when incisions completely closed, our nurse will direct you to start using Silicone Scar Strips or silicone scar gel- apply with clean hands.
 Scar Away is a good over the counter brand.
 You can get these products at CVS, Walgreens, Wal-Mart, or on Amazon.
 You may start applying scar strips for 12 hrs. on, then 12 hrs. off every day.
 Scar gel may be applied every 12 hours.
-Continue using it for several months after surgery.
+Continue using for several months after surgery.